erickmerchant/checkup/README.md

 - compares the output of `npm outdated --json` to the package-lock.json versions
 - runs `npm test`
 - runs `git status --porcelain`
+- checks dependencies for being missing or unused

 ## Usage